 Designing the Infographic

 This one carries 30% weightage.
-Now, unless you are experienced with designing graphics using either photoshop or illustrator (unfortunately MS Paint won’t cut it 😉 ), I suggest you get it designed by a professional.
+Now, unless you are experienced with designing graphics using either Photoshop or Illustrator or Canva (unfortunately MS Paint won’t cut it 😉 ), I suggest you get it designed by a professional.

 Here’s another pro tip: While the infographic is being designed, you can Google your winning title and find 5 to 7 websites which published a similar post on your topic.
 You can add those URLs at the bottom of the infographic as references and then pitch a slightly different email to those particular bloggers stating that they have been featured as a credible source in your infographic.

 Webmasters love to see their blogs mentioned and would happily share your infographic (or their achievement) on their blogs.
 That’s how you land some links effortlessly.